The urge to blink, grimace, jerk the head, move in some other way, or make a sound is irresistible, and the action is not voluntary.

 Typically, children begin with provisional tic disorder and sometimes go on to develop persistent tic disorder or Tourette syndrome.

-The cause of tic disorders is not known, but tic disorders often occur in families, so doctors think heredity plays a part.
+The cause of tic disorders is not known, but tic disorders often run in families, so doctors think heredity plays a part.

 Sometimes people who have another disorder, such as Huntington disease Huntington Disease Huntington disease is a hereditary disease that begins with occasional involuntary jerking or spasms, then progresses to more pronounced involuntary movements (chorea and athetosis), mental... read more or a brain infection (encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved... read more ), develop tics.
 Tics can also result from use of certain drugs, such as cocaine or amphetamines.
 However, tics caused by other disorders or by drugs are not considered a tic disorder.

 In children who have or have had a streptococcal (strep) infection Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more , tics and/or symptoms of OCD sometimes start suddenly or become dramatically worse within a day.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , tics and/or symptoms of OCD sometimes start suddenly or become dramatically worse within a day.
 Such cases are called pediatric autoimmune neuropsychiatric disorder associated with streptococcus (PANDAS).
-Some people think that antibodies produced by the body to fight the streptococcal bacteria may cause tics (or OCD) or make tics worse.
+Some investigators think that antibodies produced by the body to fight the streptococcal bacteria may cause tics (or OCD) or make tics worse.
 However, most investigators think that the proof of this connection is lacking.

 Before a tic occurs, an urge to do the tic may be felt.
 This urge is similar to the need to sneeze or scratch an itch.
 Tension builds up, usually in the affected body part.
 Giving in to the tic provides brief relief.